Editor's Note: This post was originally published in July 2022 and has been updated with new content in July 2023.

 Technology is developing at the speed of light, and along with it, the web and consumer behavior.
 Likewise, your company’s web design must also evolve.
 To make sure your website is working well, you need constant web development.
 Sometimes a company’s needs have changed so drastically that it’s more sensible to make a brand-new site.

-Website redesign is not only about new design.
-A few years in a web technology can bring important changes that offer better user experience, easier management, better functionality etc. If you feel like your business website no longer meets your business goals, here are 10 points that help you decide whether it’s time for a website redesign.
+Website redesign is not only about a new design.
+A few years in web technology can bring important changes that offer better user experience, easier management, better functionality, etc. If you feel like your business website no longer meets your business goals, here are 10 points that help you decide whether it’s time for a website redesign.

 1. Your website is old

 When was the last time your business website was redesigned?
 The good custom of web hygiene recommends redesigning your site after every 2-3 years.
 By this time, important developments have happened in technology and design.
 Although the web develops very fast, you don’t need to worry about every little thing.
-We have had smartphones for many years now, but only few businesses have set their mobile presence.
+We have had smartphones for many years now, but only a few businesses have set up their mobile presence.

 2. The website functionality does not meet business needs

 Growth is a natural part of every business.
 This, in turn, means that your website needs to change.
 How else will your customers know that your business is doing great?
 The problem emerges when the originally created website doesn’t support the developments needed.
 For example, your website has only product descriptions, but you want to add an ecommerce module.
 If you cannot develop your page the way you want, your online business will stand by.
 Sometimes it’s easier to build a new website than merely improve the old one.